sageva/course-dbt/greenery/README_Project3.md

 #### PART 1

 1. 62%.
 SQL query in the core mart, as fact_conversion_overall.
 2. Table below.
-SQL query in the products mart under fact_conversion_product.sql
+SQL query in the products mart under fact_conversion_product.sql (noting that the model is not my preferred way to query this, but since product ids don’t show up on actual orders I had to re-join the table to itself to get the product ids tagged to every event in a session.)

 |	product_id	|	name	|	conversion_percentage	|
 |-------------|-------|-----------------------|